jalknKlith/learnJAVA/README.md

 9. **Vowel or consonant:** This Java code takes a character input and determines if it is a vowel or a consonant.
 10. **LargestNumber:** Enter three numbers and press enter after each one.
 The program will then display the largest number.
 11. **Square Area Calculator**: Calculates the area of the square given the side length.
+12. **Even or Odd**: // Find out if the number you put is even or odd

 ## Usage